J. G. Ballard: Professional writer

 Ballard continued to write until the end of his life, and also contributed occasional journalism and criticism to the British press.
 Of his later novels, Super-Cannes (2000) was well received, winning the regional Commonwealth Writers' Prize.
 These later novels often marked a move away from science fiction, instead engaging with elements of a traditional crime novel.
 Ballard was offered a CBE in 2003, but refused, calling it "a Ruritanian charade that helps to prop up our top-heavy monarchy".
 In June 2006, he was diagnosed with terminal prostate cancer, which metastasised to his spine and ribs.
 The last of his books published in his lifetime was the autobiography Miracles of Life, written after his diagnosis.
 His final published short story, "The Dying Fall", appeared in the 1996 issue 106 of Interzone, a British sci-fi magazine.
-It was reproduced in The Guardian on 25 April 2009.
+It was later reproduced in The Guardian on 25 April 2009.
 He was buried in Kensal Green Cemetery.

 Posthumous publication

 In October 2008, before his death, Ballard's literary agent, Margaret Hanbury, brought an outline for a book by Ballard with the working title Conversations with My Physician: The Meaning, if Any, of Life to the Frankfurt Book Fair.
-The physician in question is oncologist Professor Jonathan Waxman of Imperial College, London, who was treating Ballard for prostate cancer.
+The physician in question is oncologist Professor Jonathan Waxman of Imperial College London, who was treating Ballard for prostate cancer.
 While it was to be in part a book about cancer, and Ballard's struggle with it, it reportedly was to move on to broader themes.
 In April 2009 The Guardian reported that HarperCollins announced that Ballard's Conversations with My Physician could not be finished and plans to publish it were abandoned.